uvarc/rc-website/content/userinfo/hpc/software/r.md

 [R](https://www.r-project.org/) is a programming language that often is used for data analytics, statistical programming, and graphical visualization.

 # Loading the R module
-On Rivanna, R is available through our module system.
+On the UVA HPC system, R is available through our module system.
 For example, to load R, you can type:

 ```
 module load goolf R